ariselseng/camerarawpreviews/README.md

 # Camera RAW Previews
 A Nextcloud app that provides previews for camera RAW images like .NEF, .CR2, etc.
+This app also gives you preview of Adobe Indesign files.

 ## Requirements
 * Probably **memory_limit** quite high.